stackbit-projects/graceful-jupiter-36a71/src/pages/index.md

     image: images/5.jpg
     content: >-
       True Stoic wisdom was somewhere lost in translation.
-This blog attempts to re-instate that wisdom with better, modern tools of thinking.
-This blog is complete in itself, you're encouraged to explore.
+This blog attempts to re-instate that wisdom with better, more modern tools of thinking.
+This blog is complete in itself, all you need to do is explore.

       > “Waste no more time arguing what a good man should be.
 Be